defenseunicorns/zarf-package-software-factory/doc/sops.md

     export KEY_FP="YourKeyFingerprintHere"
     ```

 4. Export the public key into the Git repository so your teammates can use it to encrypt files.
+Commit and push the file to your repo.

     ```shell
     # Create the public key file